georgepapagapitos/habits-api/README.md

 ## Docker Support

-The API includes Docker configuration for easy deployment:
+The API includes Docker configuration for easy deployment with built-in PM2 process management:

 ### Using Docker Compose